San7o/hive-operator/README.md

         security-level: high
 ```

+This sets up a trap on the path `/secret.txt` in the matched
+containers, creating it with `mode` permissions if it does not
-The match items under the `matchAny` field will be matched via a
+exist.
+The match groups under the `matchAny` field will be matched via
-logical OR, and each field in a match group is matched with a logical
+a logical OR, and each field in a match group is matched with a
-AND.
-All the match fields are optional, but there must be at least
+logical AND.
+All the match fields are optional, but there must be at
-one match item unser `matchAny`.
+least one match group under `matchAny`.

 When a file gets accessed, the operator will generate an `HiveAlert`
 and print the information to standard output in json format.
 The